24. The Tree of Life Choices

 Card 10 The TAROT was named for this card because the Latin word for rotation R-O-T-A are written on the quadrants and when the wheel is rotated a full circuit spelling ROTAR, from the top it spells T-A-R-O-T..

 18 ßà 19

 The pictograms of card 18 and 19 were switched in the Bohemian Tarot on purpose.
-The switch is indicated by the symmetry shown above, but are also revealed by the by the droplets on both cards, which represent the gravity from the Sun and Moon, which combine to produce the tides.
-These cards hide scientific gnosis.
+The switch is indicated by the symmetry shown above, but are also revealed by the droplets on both cards that represent the gravity from the Sun and Moon, which combine to produce the tides.
+These cards hide the gnosis of the tides.
 Notice the bay on the Moon card where the crustacean is exposed (for detail on the tides refer to the article on Sun, Earth, Moon).
 The gravitational force acting on Earth from the Sun and the Moon is nearly equal.
 The Sun is 400 times the size of the Moon, but also 400 times further distant from Earth, and although the Sun is much denser than the Moon, gravitational force decreases exponentially with distance, and the result is that the Moon exerts slightly more gravitational force than the Sun.
 The ratio of 18 to 19 should be in the order of Sun(18) to Moon(19).

 The Main and Compound Pictograms